Kaushaljoshi29/ztm-quoteGenerator/Readme.md

 # Quote Generator App

-This is a solution Simple quote generator app bulid as a part of ZTM javascript course.
+This is a Simple quote generator app bulid as a part of ZTM javascript course.

 ## Table of contents